The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Boundary Method

 \subsubsection{Step (1): solving the discrete optimal transport problem}

-\aref{a:solve} of the algorithm clearly emphasizes the characteristics required of an ideal transport solver for the boundary method: it needs only to approximate the correct solution, since misdirected points will be included in $B^r$, and their associated regions will be assigned after the next grid refinement.
-However, the approximation algorithm must be \emph{fast} and possess reasonable scaling properties.
+The proofs in \sref{s:math} assume the discrete solver is exact, but in practice we achieve good results using solvers whose error satisfies reasonable bounds.
+Thus, the ideal discrete algorithm should be \emph{fast}, have controlled error, and possess reasonable scaling properties.
 To satisfy these requirements, and to bypass the shortcomings of standard discrete approaches, we have turned to the distributed relaxation methods known as auction algorithms; see \cite{Bertsekas1998a} and \cite{Bertsekas1993a}.
+(As it turns out, there are natural connections between auction algorithms and the Oliker-Prussner algorithm for semi-discrete transport; see \cite{Merigot2013a} for details).

 We chose to apply a new auction algorithm, the {\emph{general auction}}, which we developed and presented in~\cite{Walsh2016a}.
 The general auction is so named because it is based directly on the (more general) real-valued transport problem, rather than the integer-valued assignment problem which forms the foundation of other auction algorithms.
 As described in~\cite{Walsh2016a}, it offers significant performance advantages over other auction algorithms.
 Public domain \CC{} software implementing the general auction can be found on the Internet at~\cite{Walsh2016b}.